 Dave Jenkins sent in the photo of this Jeep in North Warren, Pennsylvania, owned by Jerry McCown.
 Dave says, "He has owned it since about 1967.
 He not only drives it on the road, but uses it to go up on a hill to service an antenna cable system."

 This interior photo shows the defroster.
 The paint tag on the firewall lists Paint 222 and Trim 200.

 Eugenio and his M606 are in the city of Tandil in eastern Argentina.
 Tandil is a word meaning "moving stone", commemorating the mysterious stone that apparently fell from the sky here on 29 February 1912.

 The photo was taken at nearby Lago del Fuerte (Fort Lake).
-The statue in the large copy of the photo is the Danish pioneer John Fulg who was an important figure in the early development of the area.
+The statue in the photo is the Danish pioneer John Fulg who was an important figure in the early development of the area.
 He lived in Tandil from 1850 to 1875, when he returned to Denmark with a small fortune.